robertdherb/just-a-blog/README.md

 -- just-a-blog only requires PHP5+.
 No databases are necessary.
 -- Can port existing HTML pages and posts directly into just-a-blog with no need to reformat.
 (Just remember to change the extension to .md)
 - Full customization - Since just-a-blog strives to be small and lightweight, editing it should be extremely easy.
+- No frameworks, no package managers.
+Just put the php files on your server in your preferred method.
+I guess you could do this with other softwares, but JAB *encourages* it.

 ## Install